Jonathan-R-Diaz/Solitare/README.md

 This is a basic implementation of the card game Solitare in Java, which was my final project.

-> Final project for FSU COP3252 Advance Programming with Java.
+> FSU COP3252 Advanced Programming with Java.